NG-ZORRO/ng-zorro-antd/components/icon/doc/index.en-US.md

 }
 ```

 We provide a schematic to fix this.
-Just simply run `{{ hsuanlee }}` and we would add this config above for you!
+Just simply run `ng g ng-zorro-antd:fix-icon` and we would add this config above for you!

 You can call `changeAssetsSource()` of `NzIconService` to change the location of your icon assets, so that you can deploy these icon assets to cdn.
 The parameter you passed would be add in front of `assets/`.